 The only thing of real interest right now is the revamped entrance to the Animal Kingdom.
 All the theme park entrances either have got or are getting their entrances updated including new bag check areas which will allow for better traffic flow.

-The Animal Kingdom’s entrance is the last one to be finished and it’s almost ready to go.
-The addition will result in a large bag check area closer to the parking lot, and a revised tram loop.
-The new bag check area will be better equipped to deal with longer lines that could form during this phased reopening.
+The Animal Kingdom’s entrance is also now finished.
+The addition has resulted in a large bag check area closer to the parking lot, and a revised tram loop.
+The new bag check area is faster and doesn’t require guests to stop to have bags searched, but it is done electronically.
+That’s good for long lines that can form during this phased reopening.

 Transportation to the Animal Kingdom

-Because of the extra safety measures now being taken on the bus system, overall bus capacity is much lower than normal which may increase travel times.
-Right now, depending on which hotel you are staying at, you need to plan to leave your hotel 1 to 1 1/2 hours before your desired arrival time at the Animal Kingdom.
+Overall bus capacity is back up to normal which has helped with travel times.
+Dpending on which resort hotel you are staying at, we would still plan on leaving your hotel 45 minutes to 1 hour before your desired arrival time at the Animal Kingdom.

-Your only other Disney-run transportation method of getting to the Animal Kingdom are Minnie Vans, which are currently not running.
+Your only other Disney-run transportation method of getting to the Animal Kingdom is Minnie Vans, which are just coming back now.
+You can also use a ride-sharing service like Uber or Lyft.

 Read our post on Disney World Transportation changes where we explain everything you need to know.